-Image 16: Calculations showing maximum force(lbs-f) that can be exerted on the aluminum bar and HDPE
+Image 17: Calculations showing maximum force(lbs-f) that can be exerted on the aluminum bar and HDPE

-Image 8 depicts the calculations required for the two materials that would experience the most loading during testing.
-The aluminum bar in the above portion of the calculations will experience the direct force applied from the test subject.
+Image 17 depicts the calculations required for the two materials that experience the most loading during testing.
+The aluminum bar in the above portion of the calculations experiences the direct force applied from the test subject.
 By looking up the mechanical properties of the 6061 aluminum bar and finding the maximum stress that can be applied, the maximum force without deformation was calculated.
 A similar process was done to determine the maximum force applied to the HDPE.
-While the aluminum bar should have a much larger tolerance for force applied, it had a relatively small cross-section in comparison to the portion of HDPE.
+As can be seen, the aluminum bar was the limiting materials based on the maximum force that can be applied without fracture.
+Based on calculations in the background section, the highest expected maximum voluntary contraction from test subjects is 59.53 lb-f.
+This equates to 264.8 N, which is significantly less than the maximum capable stress of 15,201.224 N of the aluminum bar.
+As such, the chosen materials are more than sufficient for this testing process.